TehGM/Wolfringo/README.md

 [WolfClient](Wolfringo.Core/WolfClient.cs) constructor takes an ILogger as one of the optional parameters, making it compatible with any of the major .NET logging frameworks.
 To enable logging, create a new instance of any ILogger, and simply pass it to the client constructor.

 In .NET Core Host, simply configure logging using services as you normally would in ASP.NET Core/other Hosted scenario.
 Default [HostedWolfClient](Wolfringo.Hosting/HostedWolfClient.cs) will use dependency injection mechanisms to get the logger and pass it to the underlying [WolfClient](Wolfringo.Core/WolfClient.cs).

-### Receiving profile updates
-WOLF protocol requires you to subscribe to Group/User profile updates.
-Wolfringo client doesn't do it automatically.
-This behaviour is opt-in, as it's likely not necessary for most bots.

-To subscribe to profile updates, simply request the group/user profile at any point.
-You can also request all bot's contacts and groups.
-Requesting profiles with Sender utility will automatically subscribe to updates.
-If you're using message classes directly, their constructors have an argument allowing you to decide if the bot should subscribe to updates.

 ### Auto-Reconnecting